markjacksonfishing/katacoda/monitor-lab02/step8.md

 This is how we are going to be able to navigate through thousands system calls recorded in this capture file, so from a fired alert you can drill down and recreate everything that happened: modified files, network connections and executed commands.
 Using the sliders we can narrow our search around a specific time frame if we want.

-A good candidate to start the debugging is the  “postgresql Bytes” tile (top middle, NETWORK APPS column):
+A good candidate to start the debugging is the "postgresql Bytes" tile (top middle, NETWORK APPS column):

 ![Tiles](assets/image16.png)

 Let's drill down on that tile (hover over the tile and click on the two downward arrows).

-The connection section in the context of “postgres bytes” show us two processes:
+The connection section in the context of "postgres bytes" show us two processes:

 ![Postgres Bytes](assets/image17.png)